-The D-Force solenoid should be mounted in a position away from significant heat sources (such as the exhaust manifold and turbine), and where it is protected from rain or splashed water.
+Mount the solenoid valve in a position away from significant heat sources (such as the exhaust manifold and turbine), and where it is protected from rain or splashed water.
 The unused outlet of the solenoid valve should be positioned facing downwards to avoid ingress of dust, dirt and water.